Expand All | Collapse All

 - non-internist Board members are limited to no more than twenty percent (20%) of the Board members serving at any time; and

 - one shall be a member of the Council.
 Any Director may meet one or more of the foregoing qualifications.
 The CEO of ABIM shall be a member of the Board and entitled to the same voting rights of other Directors.
 At all times, one Director shall also be a then-member of the ABIM Council, which is described in Article 8 of these Bylaws.
+A majority of the Directors then in office may waive the 75% clinical practice experience requirement for a good cause and on a time-limited basis.

 Section 3.3 Number and Election of Directors.
 The Board shall determine by resolution the total number of Directors to serve at any time.
 However, the Board shall consist of not fewer than twelve (12) persons and not more than fifteen (15) persons.
 The Directors shall be elected by the Board at the annual meeting of the Board.
 The Board shall be divided into three classes, each class with a three-year term.
 The term of one class shall expire each year at the annual meeting of the Board.
 Each class of Directors shall be elected for a term of three (3) years, subject to Section 3.5.
 The classes shall be kept as equal as possible.